HeyTomCat/ProgramLangs/langs/ama/spec.md

 the runtime environment finds, that at least 1 of those bits isn't 0
 it knows there was a corruption and should output an error.
 ## Specifications for compilers and interpreters
-When building a compiler or an interpreter
+When building a compiler or an interpreter for AMA it should obey the following:
+-Output an error and stop when register 0 is being edited (for reason see
+   [REGISTERS](#registers)).
+This should also be the case for runtime environments.
+-In case your compiler or interpreter uses [TEMPORARY REGISTERS](#temporary-registers) it should
+   also output an error and stop when register 253, 254 or 255 is being
+   edited (for reason see [TEMPORARY REGISTERS](#temporary-registers)).
+   This DOES NOT apply to runtime environments.

 ## Specification of file-external instructions
 ## Temporary registers